cloudbank-project/image-research-computing-tutorial/README.md

 23. Copy the token string and type `exit` to return to your local machine bash prompt.

-24. In bash run `ssh -N -f -i yourname.pem -L localhost:7005:localhost:8889 ubuntu@12.23.34.45`.
+24. In bash run `ssh -N -f -i hedylamarr.pem -L localhost:7005:localhost:8889 ubuntu@12.23.34.45`.
 Make the appropriate substitutions.

-Remember that you must substitute the correct name of the `yourname.pem` keypair file; and you must use the proper ip address in place of `12.23.34.45`.
+Remember that you must substitute the correct name of the `hedylamarr.pem` keypair file; and you must use the proper ip address in place of `12.23.34.45`.
 This is 'creating an ssh tunnel': You associating a location on your own computer with the connection point on the EC2 instance via port numbers.
 Your machines port 7005 is actually a tunnel to the